shubham-alavni/spring-boot-concepts/NOTES.md

 ### Behind the scene of Spring MVC

+## Spring Boot - Validation - Bean Validation with Hibernate Validator

+### @InitBinder, when to use it?

+### message.properties file, when to use it?

+- To provide custom error messages for validation annotations
+- To provide custom error messages for custom validation annotations

 ## General Queries

 ### How we can handle Timezone in Java Spring boot ?